The Issues page lists all the issues that Codacy detected in your repository, including the severity level and category

 Severity level: Potential impact of the issues:

 - Critical (red): The most dangerous issues that you should prioritize fixing since they identify code that's susceptible to serious problems regarding security and compatibility

-- Medium (yellow): You should check out these issues, as they're based on code standards and conventions
+- Medium (yellow): You should check out these issues, as they're based on coding standards and conventions

 - Minor (blue): The least critical issues, such as code style issues

 Pattern: Code pattern that detected the issue